floooh/sokol/README.md

 # Updates

+- **11-May-2018**: sokol_gfx.h now autodetects iOS vs MacOS in the Metal backend during compilation using the standard define TARGET_OS_IPHONE defined in the TargetConditionals.h system header, please replace the old backend-selection defines SOKOL_METAL_MACOS and SOKOL_METAL_IOS with **SOKOL_METAL**

 - **20-Apr-2018**: 3 new context-switching functions have been added
 to make it possible to use sokol together with applications that use multiple GL contexts.
 On D3D11 and Metal, the functions are currently